cslysy/cslysy.github.io/_posts/2016-04-12-code_formatting.markdown

 #### Take care of class/method/variable names

-It is very hard to keep  the code in a good shape when you have to deal with classes like:
+It is very hard to keep code in a good shape when you have to deal with classes like these:

 - SimpleBeanFactoryAwareAspectInstanceFactory
 - TransactionAwarePersistenceManagerFactoryProxy